 Personal advice

-The typical lemon fruit aromas of Comtes are even more intense in 2002, and the maturity of the vintage is evident in a full and concentrated palate.
-Thanks to its unusually good acidity structure, it is only at the beginning of its drinking window, while 2004 and 2000 are already significantly more developed.
-In addition to lemon, it displays the typical toasted notes of Comtes.
-After 40 hours of aeration, it develops perfect harmony and the aromas of freshly roasted coffee beans come to the fore.
+The hallmark lemon fruit aromas of Comtes are even more intense in 2002.
+The maturity of the vintage is expressed in a full, concentrated palate.
+Thanks to its exceptionally precise acidity structure, it is still at the very beginning of its drinking window.
+Alongside lemon, the classic Comtes toast notes emerge.
+With extended aeration, a perfect harmony unfolds, revealing hints of freshly roasted coffee beans.